Simulating Disky Broad Line Region Reverberation: Description of the Model

 \subsection{Geometry and Structure of the Broad-Line Region}

 Our goal in this version of the pipeline is to simulate the observational signature of a disk-like BLR and compute the variability of the moments of the resulting line profiles.
 We are assuming that the BLR has the form of a Keplerian disk that is just an extension of the hot inner accretion disk that produces the ionizing continuum.
+In this pipeline, we make no assumptions regarding the hot inner accretion disk.
+The hot inner accretion disk can be described by any model that allows it to emit ionizing radiation that can reach the BLR either through direct or indirect illumination.
 We incorporate analytic prescriptions of physical effects, such as radiative transfer in the base of the disk wind, relativistic effects, and emissivities intrinsic to the BLR to understand the changes on the line profiles.

 A disk-like BLR is a well-developed physical model and is consistent with the observed behaviors noted in the previous section---thus this pipeline can be used to test the model further.
 The BLR in this model is a continuous medium that is consistent with a disk and/or wind, and reverberation mapping campaigns often show the signature of a reverberating disk \cite[e.g.,][]{horne21, bentz23}.
 The VLT Interferometer has also resolved the BLR in 3C 273 and revealed that the BLR looks like a disk \cite[e.g.,][]{gravity20}.
 Several authors have considered models for a disk-like BLR, with some of the earlier models coming from \cite{emmering92}, the series by \cite{collin-souffrin89}, \cite{murray95}, and \cite{elitzur14}.
 More modern and sophisticated models are based on the same idea and include those of \cite{waters16}, \cite{matthews20}, \cite{baskin18}, and \cite{naddaf22}.
 The disk-like model for this project combines and utilizes the ideas from the above papers.
+It is possible for users of this pipeline to adopt other disk geometries; in such a case the user would have to prescribe the time sequences of emissivity maps accordingly through the apparent emissivity generator and brightness map modules (discussed in Section \ref{subsec:emissivity}).